Mitathal

 Mitathal is a village and Indus Valley Civilization (IVC) Archaeological sites in the Bhiwani tehsil of the Bhiwani district in the Indian state of Haryana.
 Part of Hisar division, it lies 12 km north of the district headquarters Bhiwani and 249 km from the state capital Chandigarh.
-As of the 2011 Census of India, the village had 1,448 households with a total population of 7,434 of which 4,002 were male and 3,432 female.
+As of the 2011 Census of India, the village had 1,448 households with a total population of 7,434 of which 4,002 were male and 3,432 female.For political representational purposes the village is part of Bawani Khera Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.

 Archaeological site

 Mitathal is situated on the alluvial plain near a channel between the Chautang and the Yamuna Rivers and is 25 to 30 km from the hilly outcrops of Kaliana and Tosham, which are rich in quartzite and meta-volcanic rocks respectively.
 The site lies approximately 120 km west-northwest of New Delhi, 10 km northeast of the district headquarters Bhiwani and 1.5 km northwest of Mitathal village.

 The archaeological site dates to the Sothi-Siswal phase of the Indus Valley Civilisation.
 It was excavated in 1968 by the archaeologist, Suraj Bhan.

 Sothi phase has recently been dated as early as 4600 BC, while Siswal starts at 3800 BC.

 The earliest period I-A at the site is characterized by the occurrence of both local Chalcolithic pottery (Sothi-Siswal), as well as the classical Harappan pottery.
 The local pottery dominates the assemblage; it uses both the rotational and non-rotational technique.
 There are vases of various sizes, jars and bowls.
 The pottery shows fully developed Sothi-Siswal traits.